-31 nV/°C at $V{DD}$ = 4.5V and 36 nV/°C at $V{DD}$ = 45V.
+31 nV/°C at V{DD} = 4.5V and 36 nV/°C at V{DD} = 45V.

 This performance supports applications with stringent DC precision requirements.
-In many cases, it will not be necessary to correct for temperature effects (i.e., calibrate) in a design.
-In the other cases, the correction will be small.
+In many cases, it is not necessary to correct for temperature effects (i.e., calibrate) in a design.
+In the other cases, the correction is small.